gitterer/cifar-10-reader-and-reader-viewer/readme.md

 Here is a simple usage of the function.

-Just subsititute the nDatasize to adjust how much data you want to view
+Just subsititute the nDatasize to adjust how much data you want to view .
+Ensure you create a folder which will store the visualized/render data .

 ```bash